 Here at ASU...

 The Nonprofit Leadership Alliance Student Association (NLASA) engages with local, national and global nonprofit organizations and, through activities inside and outside the classroom, helps students build competencies leading to their earning the CNP credential.
 The CNP is the only nationally recognized credential that prepares students for leadership in the nonprofit sector.
 It can be earned with any undergraduate degree.

 The program is ideal for students wishing to complement their majors with a strong core of nonprofit management knowledge and skills.
 National and local nonprofit organizations actively seek our members as program interns and job candidates.

-The NLASA, driven by student leaders under the guidance of the Program Coordinator, focuses on the development of nonprofit management and leadership skills through the practical application of the CNP Competencies.
+The NLASA focuses on the development of nonprofit management and leadership skills through the practical application of the CNP Competencies.
 It is designed to help students gain leadership experience outside of the classroom and build a network of professional contacts.
+The association is driven by student leaders under the guidance of the Program Coordinator.
 Activities include:

 Active participation in the NLASA is required for the CNP Credential.

 Local and national nonprofit partnerships

 Vibrant partnerships with both local and national nonprofit organizations provide students with opportunities for leadership, interaction with professionals, internships and job placements.
 National and local nonprofit partners of the Nonprofit Leadership Alliance include, but are not limited to: